oroinc/documentation/crm/user_guide/activities/calendar_events/manage_calendar_event.rst

    * |IcEdit| Edit

 .. image:: /user_guide/img/getting_started/activities/manage_event_from_system_calendar.png
-   :alt: Select one of the options above
+   :alt: The actions you can perform to calendar events on the page of a system calendar

 .. finish_manage_calendar_event